metatensor/metatensor/docs/src/devdoc/architecture.rst

 Code organization
 =================

-The code is organized in three main modules, each in a separate directory:
+The code is organized in multiple modules, each in a separate directory:

 - ``equistore-core/`` contains the core library, implemented in Rust and exposed to the outside world through a C API.
 This is also where the C++ API lives, implemented as a header-only library in ``equistore.hpp``.
 - ``equistore/`` contains the Rust interface to equistore, using the C API defined in ``equistore-core``, as well as the corresponding tests and examples
-- ``python/`` contains the Python interface to equistore, and the corresponding tests and examples
+- ``python/equistore-core`` contains the Python interface to the core equistore types, and the corresponding tests;
+- ``python/equistore-operations`` contains a set of pure Python functions to manipulate data in equistore format, and the corresponding tests;
+- ``python/equistore`` contains a small Python package re-exporting everything from ``equistore-core`` and ``equistore-operations``.
+This is the main package users should interact with.

 Finally, ``docs/`` contains the documentation for everything related to equistore.